apache/incubator-seata-website/docs/en-us/quickstart.md

 docker run -d -p 8001:8001 -p 8002:8002 registry.cn-hangzhou.aliyuncs.com/alidragonfly/supernode:0.2.0
 ```

-## Step 2: Installing Dragonfly Client
+## Step 2: Installing Fescar Client

-You have two options of installing Dragonfly client: installing from source code, or installing by pulling the image.
+You have two options of installing Fescar client: installing from source code, or installing by pulling the image.

 ### Option 1: Installing from Source Code